 - In a bowl add milk and saffron strands.
 Mix and keep it aside.

-- Blend jaggery,mango pulp with 2 tbsp milk to make a smooth puree.
+- Blend jaggery,mango pulp with 2 tablespoon milk to make a smooth puree.

 - Heat a non stick pan and add a spoonful of ghee.
 Add mawa and let it cook until it is smooth.